vega/vega-lite/site/docs/mark/bar.md

 If you want to use a discrete scale instead, you can cast the field to have an `"ordinal"` type.
 This casting strategy can be useful for time units with low cardinality such as `"month"`.

 <span class="vl-example" data-name="bar_month"></span>

+### Bar Chart with Rounded Corners

+We can also adjust corner radius of the bar with various corner radius properties.
+For example, we can use `cornerRadiusEnd` to create a bar chart with rounded corners at the end of the bars.

+<span class="vl-example" data-name="bar_corner_radius_end"></span>

 ### Histogram